tik9/fritzbox/README.md

 NewSoftwareVersion 141.06.87
 ```

-### Installing, configuring and first script execution

-Head over to the Wiki pages to get all the information: https://github.com/jhubig/FritzBoxShell/wiki/Installation,-Configuration-&-First-test

 #### Arguments/Enviroments

 You can use variables or arguments.
 However, arguments are visible in the process list and are therefore not recommended for passwords.

-If these arguments or environment variables are not set, then the values from the fritzBoxShellConfig.sh are used.

 Here an example (This will enable the 2.4 Ghz network on the box with the following IP):